The Last of Us: Left Behind Review

 The Last of Us: Left Behind

-Labeling Left Behind a prequel is only half true, as the two hour adventure follows Ellie through two timelines: when she is caring for Joel after escaping the University in Colorado and a few weeks before Marlene convinces Joel into taking Ellie with him.
+Labeling Left Behind a prequel is only half true, as the two-hour adventure follows Ellie through two timelines: when she is caring for Joel after escaping the University in Colorado, and a few weeks before Marlene convinces Joel to take Ellie with him.

 The timelines show a vastly different Ellie, with the later sections focusing on her survival and the sequences with Riley heavily featuring exploration and narrative elements.
-Doing what young teenagers due best, Ellie and Riley sneak out of their room and escape to an off-limits mall nearby.
-Being born after the initial outbreak, both of the girls never had the luxury of shopping at a mall.
+Doing what young teenagers do best, Ellie and Riley sneak out of their room and escape to an off-limits mall nearby.
+Being born after the initial outbreak, neither of the girls ever had the luxury of shopping at a mall.
 Without the fear of the Infected, your time is spent visiting various stores, interacting with Riley about Halloween masks, taking pictures in a photo booth, and even playing an imaginary fighting game at an arcade.
-Ellie has a moment with a Magic 8-Ball style object, showcasing her innocence before the outbreak changed her life.
+Ellie has a moment with a Magic 8-Ball-style object, showcasing her innocence before the outbreak changed her life.

 Simply Put

 My apprehension for The Last of Us: Left Behind quickly dissipated when it became clear that Naughty Dog treated both the fans and the original narrative with respect.
-Clocking in around 2 hours, Left Behind focuses more on filling in blanks in the story, but contains just enough action for those that enjoyed the engaging combat from The Last of Us.
-Hope you’ve sharpened your shiv.
+Clocking in at around 2 hours, Left Behind focuses more on filling in blanks in the story but contains just enough action for those who enjoyed the engaging combat from The Last of Us.
+Hope you've sharpened your shiv.

 Note: The Last of Us: Left Behind was reviewed on PlayStation 3.
 A digital copy of the game was provided by the publisher/developer.